 "It was plain to all that no physical danger could shake the iron resolution of Gregory; he next determined to humble the selfwilled emperor.
 Henry, flushed with victory, surrounded by faithful bishops and nobles, attended by mighty armies, had refused, with petulant contempt, to obey the decrees of Rome.
 Hildebrand summoned him to appear before his tribunal, and, if he should refuse to come, appointed the day on which sentence of excommunication should be pronounced against him.
 The emperor replied by assembling a council of his German nobles and priests, who proclaimed the deposition of the pope.
-All Christendom seemed united to crush the bishop of Rome; the married clergy, the Simonis and al who had received their investiture from temporal sovereigns joined in a fierce denunciation of his usurpation.
-But Gregory called together a third council in the Lateran. and a miracle or an omen inspired the superstitious assembly.
+All Christendom seemed united to crush the bishop of Rome; the married clergy, the Simonis who had received their investiture from temporal sovereigns joined in a fierce denunciation of his usurpation.
+But Gregory called together a third council in the Lateran, and a miracle or an omen inspired the superstitious assembly.
 An egg was produced with much awe and solemnity, on which a serpent was traced in bold relief, recoiling in mortal agony from a shield against which it had vainly struck its fangs.
-The bishops gazed upon the prodigy with consternation, but Gregory interpreted it with the skill of a Roman augur.
-The serpent was the dragon of the Apocalypse; its mortal agonies foretold the triumphs of the church.
-A wild enthusiasm filled the ass mbly, the anathema of Rome was hurled against Henry, his subjects were absolved from their allegiance, and the king was declared excommunicated.
-The effect of this spiritual weapon was wonderful; the power of the great em peror melted away like mist before the wind.
-His priests shrunk from him as a lost soul, his nobles abandoned him, his people looked upon him with abhorrence, and Henry was left with a few armed followers "nd a few A. T. Jones.
+The bishops gazed upon the prodigy with consternation, but Gregory interpreted it with the skill of a Roman angur.
+The serpent was the dragon of the Apocalypse; its mortal agonies foretold the triumphs of the church. wild enthusiasm filled the ass mbly, the anathema of Rome was hurled against Henry, his subjects were absolved from their allegiance, and the king was declared excommunicated.
+The effect of this spiritnal weapon was wonderful; the power of the great em peror melted away like mist before the wind.
+His priests shrunk from him as a lost soul, his nobles abandoned him, his people looked upon him with abhorrence, and Henry was left with a few armed followers "nd a few he was a monk from his boyhood.
+He early faithful bishops in a louely castle on the A. T. Jones.

 (To be Continued.)